Skip to content

 1. Line an 8 inch square pan with nonstick foil and spray with cooking spray.

-3. Remove pan from heat; with an electric mixer, beat in butter and vanilla.
+3. Remove pan from heat; with an electric mixer beat in butter and vanilla.

-4. Continue to beat on high power for 8 to 9 minutes, or until thickened, light ion color and fudge loses its glossy finish; stir in nuts and spread in prepared pan; let stand until firm about 25 minutes then cut into squares.
+4. Continue to beat on hight power for 8 to 9 minutes, or until thickened, light ion color and fudge loses its glossy finish; stir in nuts and spread in prepared pan; let stand until firm about 25 minutes then cut into squares.

 The maple nut fudge was a hit at the office.
 In fact, one of Robin’s co-workers asked for the recipe.
-He sent it to him with this…
+He sent it to him with this… Disclaimer: Sender assumes no financial obligation due to necessary wardrobe replacement or premature automobile shock failure due to excess consumption of item represented by the attached.

 Isn’t that just too funny?
 Laughter is great medicine for the soul (it also helps to keep you skinny).
 Have you stopped laughing yet?
 Oh, you’re on the floor, I see.
 Pick yourself up and head into the kitchen to make a batch for yourself and family!